igorssantos-bit/STM32_uart_dma_at_parse/README.md

 ## Usage Guide
 The user have to make a STM32 project using CubeMx, add nbiot.h/.c to the project and adapt the usart / interruptions files gererated by the CubeMX.
-Add usart_init to Main loop and then call at_prod_init to start the parser API:
+Add nbiot_st_mch to Main loop to start the parser API:
 ```
 int main(void)
 {